a-sit-plus/warden/README.md

 at index `1`, which, is verified for integrity and to match `keyToBeAttested`.
 The signature counter in the attestation must be `0` and the signature counter in the assertion must be `1`.

-Passing a public key created in the same app on the iDevice's secure hardware as `clientData` to create an assertion effectively emulates Android's key attestation: Attesting such a secondary key through an assertion, proves that it was also created within the same app, on the same device, resulting in an attested key, which can then be used for general-purpose crypto.
+Passing a public key created in the same app on an iDevice's secure hardware as `clientData` to create an assertion effectively emulates Android's key attestation: Attesting such a secondary key through an assertion proves that it was also created within the same app, on the same device, resulting in an attested key, which can then be used for general-purpose crypto.
 <br>
-**BEWARE: supports only EC key on iOS (either ANSI X9.63 encoded or DER encoded).**
+**Limitation: supports only EC key on iOS (either ANSI X9.63 encoded or DER encoded).**
 The key can be passed in either encoding to the secure enclave when creating an assertion.

 <br>